Ayurveda considers sex as a part and parcel of our everyone’s life. But as with most of the rules of life, – control and moderation are the keywords.

 19. Sex frequency in different seasons –

 – During winter, a person can have sex every day.
 This is because the body strength is maximum during winters. – Once in three days in Vasanta (spring) and Sharat (autumn).
-Moderate body strength during these seasons, hence moderate sex frequency. – Once in 15 days in Varsha (rainy) and Nidagha (summer) – low body strength and hence very low sex frequency.
+Moderate body strength during these seasons, hence moderate sex frequency. – Once in 15 days in Varsha (rainy) and Nidagha (summer) – low body strength and hence a low sex frequency.

 20. Improper sex side effects –

-Giddiness, exhaustion, weakness of the thighs, loss of strength, depletion of tissues, loss of acuity of senses and premature death occur from improper indulgence in the woman.
+Giddiness, exhaustion, weakness of the thighs, loss of strength, depletion of tissues, loss of acuity of senses, and premature death occur from improper indulgence in the woman.

 21. Benefits of following healthy sex rules:

-Good memory, intelligence, long life, health, nourishment, acuity of sense organs, reputation, strength and slow aging accrue from disciplined (controlled) sexual life.
+Good memory, intelligence, long life, health, nourishment, acuity of sense organs, reputation, strength, and slow aging accrue from disciplined (controlled) sexual life.